TransitionaResourceMonetarySystem-TRMS/executiveSummary/TRMSdescription.md

 ## SPECIAL THANKS

 A special shout out goes to all the giants that everyone's works are bassed on, and yes even some gratitued to the evil institutions and families that are being exposed with their systems of financial manipulations and the reveiling of their weaknesses.
-A super special thanks goes out to Dan Larimer and Shatoshi for pushing the bounds of current blockchain technology and shining examples of the diversity of ideas that can be implemented on the blockchain.
+A super special thanks goes out to Dan Larimer and Shatoshi for pushing the bounds of current blockchain technology and for creating shining examples of the diversity of ideas that can be implemented on the blockchain.

 #### i